starfleit/docs-starfleit-io/content/docs/howto/create_your_own_pair.md

 ## IMPORTANT

 - PLEASE BE AWARE that the transaction would work only if you send the tiny number (like 0.000001) of native or IBC tokens in case of creating a pair that contains them.
 The contract uses the received token to validate whether it exists or not.
-- If you want to register a brand-new Fetch.ai native or IBC token that are not listed yet, please find Starfleit team on [#starfleit channel on Fetch.ai Discord](https://bit.ly/3ra5uMI) (for metadata)
+- If you want to register a brand-new Fetch.ai native or IBC token that are not listed yet, please find STARFLEIT team on [#STARFLEIT channel on Fetch.ai Discord](https://bit.ly/3ra5uMI) (for metadata)